RunestoneInteractive/thinkcspy/_sources/Strings/StringMethods.rst

 and you can fill in the name of the person greeted, and combine given text with a chosen insertion. *We use this as an analogy:*
 Python has a similar
-construction, better called fill-in-the-braces.
-The string method ``format``,  makes substitutions into places in a string enclosed in braces.
+construction, called a formatted string or an **f-string**.
+An f-string makes substitutions into places in a string enclosed in braces.
 Run this code:

 .. activecode:: ch08_methods3

     person = input('Your name: ')
-    greeting = 'Hello {}!'.format(person)
+    greeting = f'Hello {person}!'
     print(greeting)

 There are several new ideas here!

-The string for the ``format`` method has a special form, with braces embedded.
+The string has been formatted in a new way.
+We have included an ``f`` before the starting quotation mark.
-Such a string is called a *format string*.
-Places where braces are embedded are replaced by the value of an expression taken from the parameter list for the ``format`` method.
+Such a string is called an *f-string*.
+Places where braces are embedded are replaced by the value of the expression inside the braces.
 There are many variations on the syntax between the braces.
-In this case we use the syntax where the first (and only) location in the string with braces has a substitution made from the first (and only) parameter.
+In this case we use the syntax where the first (and only) location in the string with braces has the variable ``person``.
+When this code is evaluated, the value of the person variable is placed in the string in this location.

 In the code above, this new string is assigned to the identifier ``greeting``, and then the string is printed.